-7.12 Are there any structural elements of the building's exterior that might contribute to rapid or unrestricted fire spread and, or, which have not been confirmed as being compliant with national building regulations?

-1 Observation Following intrusive inspection s, a competent fire engineer has identified non confo rmance's with the external wall system.

-Action a plan of remedial works.
-Given the time frame of achieving this and the el. he block returned to a stay-put evacuation strategy.

-Priority Low Target Date
+7 7.12 Are there any structural elements of the building's exterior that might contribute to rapid or unrestricted fire spread and, or, which have not been confirmed as being complian with national building regulations?
+Observation Following intrusive inspections, a competent fire engineer has identified non conformance's with the external wall system.
+1 Action Address the non conformance's found in the phase 3 report which will form part of a plan of remedial works.
+Given the time frame of achieving this and the introduction of risk reduction measures, this has been given a 'low risk' priority level.
+Once this has been addressed, the temporary fire alarm should be removed and the block returned to a stay-put evacuation strategy. ľ Priority Low Target Date Responsible Person Cost Comments

-Responsible Cost

-Person Cost

-Comments